HFSSAutoConfiguration#

 auto_populate_batch_groups

-Automatically create and populate batch_groups from the current
+Automatically create and populate batch groups from signal nets.

 add_batch_group